doug65536/lrumap/README.md

 The key must be a string.
 If it is not a string, it will be implicitly converted to a string.

+No dependencies, only dev dependencies for included unit tests.

 ## Installing

 `npm install ???`  *not published yet*